 Full kitchen and dining room

-JRC has three skilled chefs who prepare healthy meals for our students in our fully-equipped kitchen.
+JRC has skilled chefs who prepare healthy meals for our students in our fully-equipped kitchen.
 The students enjoy the meals in a large attractively furnished dining area.

 Exercise and recreational facilities at JRC’ s campus at 240/250 Turnpike Street in Canton include:

 - 8 acres of woods with 1.5 miles of walking trails

 - swing sets and jungle gym, and

 - two shaded picnic areas.

 - picnic tables and areas with barbecue grills